-We at the Learning Center strongly encourage you to invite your students to form intentional study groups and to allow us to assist in making the groups as effective as possible.
+We at the Learning Center strongly encourage you to get together and form intentional study groups and please, allow us to assist you in making your group as effective as possible.

-Interested students can come see us in the LC, call 928.776.2085, or email prescott.lc@yc.edu for assistance to get started.
+Come see us in the LC, call 928.776.2085, or email prescott.lc@yc.edu for assistance to get you started.